breck7/scrollsdk/faq.md

 #### Why didn't I-Expressions catch on?

 Not sure.
 We think it's because perhaps it was pitched as a different way to write Lisp, and that was it.
 With Tree Notation, coming up with an improved way to write Lisp was never a primary goal.
 Our primary goals have been to enable visual programming, simpler APIs, cleaner code and program synthesis, for which Tree Notation is an ideal tool.

+## Other

+#### Did you know that if you think this could grow to rival the web you are an idiot?

+Thank you for reminding us the web was not built in a day!